<! -- baidu extra verification from fiver user --> <! FAVICON -->

 Zero conditional

-Here, we talk about things that are always true.
+Here, we talk about things which are always true.
 For example:

 If you heat water, it boils.